Electronic exams (eExams)

 - Attend one of our hands-on sessions, where you can practise using the software on a Monash laptop.
 There are two types of sessions:

 - Library based sessions - look out for the eExams banner in all library branches.
-These are available from weeks 3 to 12 each semester.
+These are available early on in the semester through to the exam period.

 - Practice sessions - resourced by students, these sessions give you the opportunity to have your eExam questions answered as well as practising on a Monash laptop.
 We'll send you an email closer to exam time letting you know when these are running.